Jim Peck: Later career

-Other work

-From 1985 to 1989, Peck played the courtroom reporter and announcer on the William B. Keene version of Divorce Court, often whispering through the proceedings of the case.

 One of Peck's last jobs before leaving national television was as host of the annual Drum Corps International (DCI) competitions, which was seen on PBS.

 Current

 In 1993, Peck moved to Spring Green, Wisconsin, where he rented a large farm and spent the next year in retirement.
-In 1994, he began working in public relations for his alma mater, Marquette University, as a fundraiser, and in February 1995 began hosting I Remember (formerly called I Remember Milwaukee) on PBS station WMVS (Channel 10), a series revolving around the history of Wisconsin's largest city, as well as the Saturday edition of Wisconsin's Morning News on WTMJ-AM (620).
+In 1994, he began working in public relations for his alma mater, Marquette University, as a fundraiser, and in February 1995 began hosting I Remember Milwaukee (later titled simply I Remember) on PBS station WMVS (Channel 10), a series revolving around the history of Wisconsin's largest city, as well as the Saturday edition of Wisconsin's Morning News on WTMJ-AM (620).
 I Remember aired its last episode on June 27, 2016 but Peck continues to be heard each Saturday on WTMJ-AM.